 Finding and recruiting the right talent for your tech startup is critical.
-A tech startup must be lean and every hire must count.
+A tech startup must be lean, and every hire must count.
 During early stages of growth, filling key technical resources is often a high priority.

-But in recruiting software developers and scientists, startups may find themselves competing with more established, larger companies that have greater resources and ability to pay.
+However when recruiting software developers and scientists, startups may find themselves competing with more established, larger companies that have greater resources and ability to pay.
 And so candidates with the technical skills you seek may be scarce.

-The good news is that you have the opportunity to create excitement and a buzz about joining a young upstart tech company.
+The good news is that you have the opportunity to create excitement and buzz about joining a young upstart tech company.
 When considering a startup, tech talent will look for a compelling vision.
 Build this into your recruiting strategy and use multiple channels to attract the right talent.